hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     will be attempted.
 A lower value will lead to a longer optimisation period before statistics can be collected but a more reliably optimised value.
 The minimum allowed ratio is 1.5_p, as convergence to below this accuracy is not guaranteed.

+``force_shift_damping_opt``
+    type: boolean.

+    Optional.
+Default: false

+    Forces shift damping optimisation when we have previously performed an optimisation.
+Useful when restarting from previous calculation with a higher target population.